SpongeBob-dadaguai/test_weekly_reports/README.md

 ```
 Realize echo server using C language.

-​	Learn the knowledge of computer network and continue to be familiar with linux commands.
+​Learn the knowledge of computer network and continue to be familiar with linux commands.
 ```